The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Introduction

 as well as for $p\geqslant 2$

 in which $C$ is a constant and $\mathcal N$ a norm on test functions used in the uniform estimates of Assumption~\ref{assu:general}.

-In the case of Euclidean diffusions with additive noise (see Section~\ref{sec:exemple} for an exemple of application), the uniform case of Assumption~\ref{assu:general} can typically hold true \textit{e.g.} for sufficiently confining drifts at infinity (at least super-linearly).
-In that case
+The case of diffusions treated in this work requires

-Theorem~\ref{thm:var-lower-bound-h} is not new as it was already proven in \cite{Rousset06} (see aslo \cite{angeli2021limit,cloez2022uniform} which are based on the same ideas).
+Theorem~\ref{thm:var-lower-bound-h} is not new as it was already proven (with few technical variants in the assumption) in \cite{Rousset06} (see aslo \cite{angeli2021limit,cloez2022uniform} which are based on the same ideas).
 However, the present work considerably simplify the technical tricks of the proof in~\cite{Rousset06}.
 Indeed, in the latter, a \emph{linearized} backward error analysis of the martingale

 is performed (for $t \leqslant T$, and $\lambda$ the principal eigenvalue of the problem).
 This approach is simpler at first, but it leads to spurious terms that are delicate to analyze uniformly in time.
-A more straighforward and conceptually cleaner approach, which is the one adopted here, consists in considering the exact backward error process defined by
+A more straightforward and conceptually cleaner approach, which is the one adopted here, consists in considering the exact backward error process defined by

 The above backward error process (a terminology borrowed from numerical analysis) is obtained by considering the evolution of the particle system on $[0,t]$ followed by the exact $N=+\infty$ mean-field probability-valued evolution equation on $[t,T]$.
 Stochastic analysis of the variations when $t$ varies from $0$ to $T$ is then performed.
 Similar approaches, sometimes very involved, have already been carried out for other mean-field particle systems (see \textit{e.g.} \cite{mischler2013kac} which uses among many other tools this type of backward error decomposition to achieve parts of Kac's program in kinetic theory.
+Note that in the present context a simple notion of differentiability of the non-linear semi-group $\eta \to \eta Q^V_t(f)/\eta Q^V_t(\one) $ is available thanks to its explicit nature, which greatly simplifies the approach.
 See also \cite{de2021backward} for McKean diffusions in finite time).

 Using exponentiation of the backward error process and a similar analysis, and under the same assumptions, we obtain 'exponential versions' of one-body propagation of chaos.
 This leads to exponential concentration bound, which reads for i.i.d. initial conditions, any $N \geqslant 1$ and any $u \in \R_+$: